 On April 30, 2021, we completed the internalization of the Company's management and operating functions and terminated our relationship with CLNC Manager, LLC (the "Manager"), a subsidiary of DigitalBridge Group, Inc. ("DigitalBridge"), formerly known as Colony Capital, Inc., in accordance with that termination agreement dated April 4, 2021 between the Company, the OP, the Manager and Colony Capital Investment Advisors, LLC (the "Termination Agreement," and the transactions contemplated thereunder, the "Internalization").
 We paid the Manager a one-time termination fee of \$102.3 million.
 Therefore, we no longer pay management or incentive fees to the Manager for any post-closing period and we have assumed general and administrative expenses directly.
 We have achieved a savings in operating costs as a result of the Internalization.
-Further, in connection with the Internalization, certain affiliates of ours and the Manager entered into a transition services agreement ("TSA") to facilitate an orderly internalization transition of the management of our operations.
+Further, in connection with the Internalization transition of the management of our operations.
 The TSA expired on September 30, 2021, at which time we fully transitioned the management of our operations.